ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/rule-settings.md

 This setting controls how the assignment is performed.
 It involves two components:

 - **Assignment application** – specifies whether the rule applies to Customers (Customer or Lead) or to Documents (Offer, Sales Order, or Opportunity).
 One of these must be selected.
-- **Sales Person** – this is the user to whom the customer/document should be assigned.
+- **Sales Person** – specifies the user to whom the customer/document should be assigned.

 ## Rule conflict resolution